ebp-nor/workshop-2024/day1_genome_assembly/11_PretextView.md

 #### "I want to make edits within one of the larger scaffolds, what do I do"

-In some instances you´ll want to invert segments in your chromosome sized scaffolds.
-If there are gaps in the breakpoints where you want to make the inversion, you simply edit the TPF as shown above.
+In some instances you'll want to invert segments in your chromosome sized scaffolds.
+If there are gaps in the breakpoints where you want to make the inversion, just cut where the gaps are and invert.
 However, if there are no gaps, do not make the edit.
 To invert segments, press spacebar again after you have picked up the segment you want to invert.

-### Step 4: Painting your scaffolds
+### Step 3: Painting your scaffolds

-You have made your edits, and now you hopefully have eight large scaffolds matching *Athalia rosae´s* karyotype.
+You have made your edits, and now you hopefully have eight large scaffolds matching *Athalia rosae's* karyotype.
 Before finishing your assembly, you need to "paint" them.
 What does this mean?
 You need to mark which scaffolds are part of the same "super-scaffolds" or chromosomes, so they´ll all have the same name in the final FASTA.

+Before painting the scaffolds, tag them with either Hap_1 or Hap_2 as mention on [https://github.com/Nadolina/Rapid-curation-2.0](https://github.com/Nadolina/Rapid-curation-2.0).
+Enter tagging mode by pressing **M**, and scroll through the tags by right and left arrows.

 Enter the "Scaffold Edit Mode" by pressing **S**.
 Go to the bottom right corner, and left click on the smallest scaffold you want to include as a chromosome.

 While clicking, hold **A**, and drag in a diagonal line (following the contact signal) till you reach the end of the chromosome.
 Repeat until you have reached the end in the left top corner, and have painted all the scaffolds.

-### Step 5: Finishing your assembly
+### Step 4: Finishing your assembly

 To finish your assembly you need to: